Sycophancy Is Not One Thing: Causal Separation of Sycophantic Behaviors in LLMs: Operationalizing Sycophancy

-\paragraph{Sycophantic Praise Augmentation.} To generate \textsc{SyPr} variants, we prepend user-directed praise before the answer (e.g., ``That was such an insightful question'').
-To avoid lexical leakage, we diversify praise expressions in several ways: using multiple syntactic structures, sampling across a wide range of adjectives, and paraphrasing into multi-word or hedged forms.
-In addition, we include control cases that resemble praise syntactically but are not sycophantic—for example, responses without any praise, or phrases where the adjective is neutral or contextually inverted in polarity (e.g., ``perfectly adequate'' is a neutral modifier and thus not sycophantic, whereas ``terribly effective'' is strongly positive despite containing the word ``terrible,'' and therefore counts as sycophantic).
-These controls ensure that our classifiers and steering vectors capture genuinely sycophantic praise rather than superficial lexical cues.
+\paragraph{Sycophantic Praise Augmentation.} To generate \textsc{SyPr} variants, we add user-directed praise to the response (e.g., ``That was such an insightful question'').
+To avoid lexical leakage, we diversify praise expressions in several ways: using multiple syntactic structures, sampling a range of adjectives, and paraphrasing.
+In addition, we include control cases that resemble praise syntactically but are not sycophantic (e.g., ``perfectly adequate'' is a neutral modifier and thus not sycophantic, whereas ``terribly effective'' is strongly positive despite containing the word ``terrible,'' and therefore counts as sycophantic).
+These controls ensure that our steering vectors capture genuinely sycophantic praise rather than superficial lexical cues.

+\paragraph{External Validity.} We validate our findings on two external benchmarks.
+SycophancyEval uses the same operationalization of sycophantic agreement but is more challenging, removing the knowledge filter and using more complex prompts \citep{sharma2024towards}.
+SYCON-Bench evaluates a \emph{fundamentally different} definition of sycophancy \citep{hong2025measuringsycophancylanguagemodels}.
+It is fully untemplated, multi-turn, and probes sycophancy with implicit conversational pressure rather than explicit claims.